Today's Articles

 Bessie Burke

 Her parents left their farms and teaching professions in Kansas and came to Los Angeles in a covered wagon in 1887.
 They settled in what is now North Hollywood.
-Burke attended Berendo Elementary School, Polytechnic High School, and the Los Angeles State Normal School (now part of UCLA), graduating seventh in a class of 800.
-She received her teaching credentials in 1911 and soon became the first Black teacher in the Los Angeles Public School system.
+Burke attended Berendo Elementary School, Polytechnic High School, and the Los Angeles State Normal School (now part of UCLA), graduating seventh in a class 800.
+She received her teaching credentials in 1911 and became the first Black teacher in the Los Angeles Public School system.

 To Become an Elementary School Teacher